Written by Scribendi

 Vice President Lumbergh

-By following these memo examples and addressing your audience in clear, concise language, you'll be able to effectively communicate with your coworkers in all your correspondence.
+By following these memorandum examples and our memo writing format and addressing your audience in clear, concise language, you'll make your correspondence more effective.